Colorado Community Health Alliance Medical Privacy Notice

 Upon a patient’s request, we will provide a list of the disclosures we have made of a patient’s PHI for a specified time period.
 However, the list will exclude:

-- Disclosures a patient have authorized.
+- Disclosures a patient has authorized.

 - Disclosures made earlier than six years before the date of a patient’s request (in the case of disclosures made from an electronic health record, this period may be limited to three years before the date of a patient’s request).

 - Disclosures made for treatment, payment, and health care operations purposes except when required by law.

 - Certain other disclosures that are excepted by law.

 If a patient requests an accounting more than once during any 12-month period, we will charge a patient a reasonable fee for each accounting report after the first one.

 A patient may name another person to act as a patient’s Personal Representative.
 A patient’s representative will be allowed access to a patient’s PHI, to communicate with the health care professionals and facilities providing a patient’s care, and to exercise all other HIPAA rights on a patient’s behalf.
 Depending on the authority a patient grants a patient’s representative, he or she may also have authority to make health care decisions for a patient.